Key Note Speaker information

-Deputy Head of Readers' Services, Göttingen State and University Library
+Deputy Head of Reader Services, Göttingen State and University Library

-Dr. Silke Glitsch has been Deputy Head of Reader Services at the Göttingen State and University Library since 2015 and Head of Public Relations at the library since 2004.
-Previously, held positions such as Subject Specialist for Slavonic Studies and Exhibition Project Manager, all at SUB Göttingen.
+Dr. Silke Glitsch has been Deputy Head of Reader Services at the Göttingen State and University Library since 2015.
+Previously, she has held positions, such as Head of Public Relations, Technical Officer of Slavic and East European History and Exhibition Project Manager, all at SUB Göttingen.
 She has contributed to several journal articles and has given presentations at many events.